EdwardOlasode/cookingskills/README.md

 # cookingskills
-How to make a coooool meal.
+How to make a coooool meal everyday
+Steps to be taken